MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ---
-title: Register passkeys in Authenticator on Android and iOS devices in MySecurityInfo (preview)
+title: Register passkeys in Authenticator on Android and iOS devices in Security info
-description: Registration and management of passkey with Authenticator on iOS in MySecurityInfo (preview).
+description: Registration and management of passkey with Authenticator on iOS in Security info.

 ms.service: entra-id
 ms.subservice: authentication